 Blogger: Blogger is just a blogging service offered by the tech giant Google.
 When you are using Blogger, you need to work within the limits that Google sets for you.
 So it’s clear that your opportunity and freedom both are minimal.
-The most significant thing is, Google doesn’t seem interested enough to this platform as experts say.
+The most significant thing is, Google doesn’t seem interested enough in this platform as experts say.

 WordPress: With WordPress, you are the only owner of your site.
 You have your domain name and hosting plan.
-So it’s up to you that how long you want to run your site and when to shut it down.
-Starting, database backups, update management and customizations all are under your control.
+So it’s up to you how long you want to run your site and when to shut it down.
+Starting, database backups, update management, and customizations all are under your control.

 Community and Earning

 WordPress: WordPress has its built-in community.
-Hundreds and thousands of people around the world using it as their web platform.
+Hundreds and thousands of people around the world use it as their web platform.
 More than 60% of the CMS and 32% of all the web platforms are now powered by WordPress.
 Check out some useful ways to make money with your WordPress blog.

 - Sell eBooks or White Papers